 - Lessons develop the children’s use of geographical knowledge, understanding and skills to enhance their locational and place knowledge.

-- Children develop their skills and fieldwork using maps and atlases (physical and digital).
+- Opportunities are provided for children to develop their skills and fieldwork using maps and atlases (both physical and digital).

 Geography Intent, Implementation and Impact